iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE/README.md

 So a straightforward route looks like:

 ```
-mk command to make swap file > chmod to secure swap file > make it permanent if desired > show command to verify swap
+mk command to make swap file > chmod to secure swap file > make it permanent if desired (or just run swapon command with the file name upon reboot) > show command to verify swap
 ```